Essential Safety Pilot Requirements: Ensuring Safe Skies

 Emergency Procedures

 Be well-versed in emergency procedures for the aircraft.
-This knowledge is vital, as the safety pilot may need to take control during an emergency.
-Regular practice and review of these procedures can enhance preparedness and response times.
+You might need to take control during an emergency – that’s not the time to be flipping through the POH trying to remember procedures.
+Regular practice and review enhance preparedness.

 Flight Review and Currency

-Keeping current with flight review requirements is necessary.
-The safety pilot must have completed a flight review within the preceding 24 months, as outlined in FAR 61.56.
-This review ensures that the pilot maintains proficient flying skills and stays updated with the latest regulations and safety protocols.
+You must have completed a flight review within the preceding 24 months, per FAR 61.56.
+This review ensures proficient flying skills and current knowledge of regulations and safety protocols.

 Risk Management